UsabilityEngineering/ux-portfolio-Subasamax/j01/README.md

 ![InitialPhoto](ZoomInPixels.png)

 Now that I have some basic movement handled, I want to see what I can do with the picture.
-I looked at the side of the screen and noticed all these symbols and thought that those were probably the tools to do most of the things in photoshop.
+I looked at the side of the screen and noticed all these symbols and thought that those were probably the tools to do most things in photoshop.

 ![InitialPhoto](EraseTool.jpg)